explore SOUTH KOREA (Family)

 Discover South Korea

 SOUTH KOREA, located on the southern half of the Korean Peninsula in East Asia, is known for its dynamic culture, technological innovation, and deep historical roots.
 From ancient palaces and Buddhist temples to bustling cities and scenic mountains, it blends tradition with modernity.
 Renowned for its cuisine, pop culture, and creativity, South Korea has become a global symbol of resilience and cultural influence.
+Korean cuisine is known for its bold, balanced flavors, combining savory, spicy, sweet, and umami elements with fermented ingredients and vibrant seasonings.
+This kit makes those flavors approachable, even if you have never cooked Korean food before.

 Discover South Korea Discover South Korea